 Soon after his christening as Ceaseless Prayer, he stopped mocking the Father and the Son.
 Within weeks, he had become an agnostic and by the end of the semester; he had become a born again Christian and prayer warrior.
 The strong Christian communities on campus were not sure how to handle his conversion and fervour.
 The rumour was they would not even shout Hallelujah!
 It is doubtful his fraternity would ever give a member such a serious religious name again.

 Another guy, a love child, was the only one his mother had.
 His father, a diplomat, never acknowledged him, but his mother was one of the top ten females in the Nigerian Civil Service and years later became a Federal Permanent Secretary.
-He was one of the countless guys admitted because of his prominent family status, otherwise, he would not have made it even into the Boys Scouts.
+He was one of the countless guys admitted into the fraternity because of his prominent family status, otherwise, he would not have made it even into the Boys Scouts.
 At his christening, he became Muy Smelling Penis.
 Months later, he smelled.
 The smell emanated from zakwa or scratch-it-with-three-hands, a stubborn and annoying complex of rashes and ringworm afflicting his private parts and buttocks.
 Smelling Penis stopped attending lectures.
 Other students would not sit near him in class.

 His older cousin on campus took him home to his mother, where he got treatment for the known skin diseases, plus gonorrhoea, chlamydia, syphilis, and parasites.
 Furthermore, he had burns on his testicles when attempting to use hot water to wash and ease the uncontrollable scratching when it started, which could be anytime.
 Two hands to scratch it were not enough for sure.
 His older cousin later learned some of his fellow members had introduced him to the cheapest brothel in town.

 Smelling Penis returned to campus healthy, but his fellow members redistributed his big box of five hundred condoms in the spirit of brotherhood and sharing.
 Unsurprisingly, He soon got zakwa again.
 His truancy forced his captain to expel him from his fraternity for a year, if ever he returned.
-In that year, his freedom from zakwa and cheap prostitutes was complete.
+In that year, his freedom from zakwa and cheap sex workers was complete.
 In his final year, he re-joined his brotherhood at the prompting of his erstwhile brothers and obliged.
 The zakwa made a hasty return once again with his smelly privates and bum.
 Finally, deep reflection made him tender a letter to his captain that he no longer wanted to be a member.
 He claims in the letter, “I have advised myself well.”

 Muy Magic Menu was another interesting case.
 If he gave an immersive description of any food to you and you could not find it to eat that day, you would at least develop a mild mental disturbance.